 For over 30 years the Law Office of Michael D. Waks has represented and won millions of dollars for thousands of personal injury clients in Southern California.
 Call (888) 394-1174 for a free consultation.

-Car Accident Lawyer Committed to Holding Negligent Parties Responsible
+A Car Accident Lawyer in Long Beach Can Help You Hold Negligent Parties Responsible

 When you are injured in a Long Beach car accident, you may be entitled to receive damages from the person at fault.
 You can hold that person responsible for his or her negligent, reckless, or careless actions.
 California auto accident laws provide victims the right to seek monetary damages for: